-Sunday Night Jazz in the City Winery Lounge w/ The Hot Club of Nashville
+Sunday Night Jazz in the City Winery Lounge w/ Dara Tucker

 The City Winery continues the Sunday Night Jazz in the City Winery Lounge series.
-The Jazz Workshop, with the help of our friend Rebecca Sayre, is partnering with the City Winery to help book and support the series.
+The Jazz Workshop partners with the City Winery in helping curate and support the series.

-The next concert in the series is Sunday, May 28 at 7pm and features The Hot Club of Nashville.
+The next concert in the series is Sunday, August 26 at 7pm and features Dara Tucker.

 Come out and enjoy some fine jazz along with great food and drink from the City Winery's menu!